Blank, dim, and mirror your screens in a multi-monitor setup

 Multiscreen Blank was historically released as a standalone application – download the .exe, put it somewhere, and use it that way.
 The .zip file includes a configuration file pointing to your user directory so settings can stay with each computer, or you can delete that file to save configuration in the same directory as the main .exe file.
 To update, you will need to manually download the .zip and copy the necessary files where they belong.

 The full installer makes it much easier to install, update, and uninstall Multiscreen Blank – just double-click the downloaded file and let it guide you through everything needed.
-This also makes it much easier to keep Multiscreen Blank up to date with a built-in updater.
 You can use it to install for all users (with administrative privileges) or for the current user only.

 Here is a comparison of each installation type.